Here's what yesterday's big Supreme Court ruling means for the future of voting rights

 Although Thomas joined the liberals in the North Carolina case over the use of race, that would not preclude him from ruling in favor of partisan gerrymandering in the Wisconsin case.
 In the past, Thomas has come down on the side of allowing partisan redistricting.
 Add Neil Gorsuch, who joined the court in April and sat out the North Carolina case, and there's a conservative majority that believes that partisan gerrymandering is primarily states' business.

 If there is a ray of hope for voting rights advocates, it's that while most gerrymandering cases are premised on the 14th Amendment's equal protection guarantee, the Wisconsin case was decided largely on First Amendment grounds.
-Specifically, the court found that the Republican legislature had minimized the impact of Democratic voters in the state, a form of retaliation against their 1st Amendment right to freedom of association.
-Put another way, the district court found that the legislature had minimized the voting rights of citizens based on their party affiliation or voting history, a form of discrimination based on their expression and association.
+Specifically, the court found that the Republican Legislature had minimized the impact of Democratic voters in the state, a form of retaliation against their 1st Amendment right to freedom of association.
+Put another way, the district court found that the Legislature had minimized the voting rights of citizens based on their party affiliation or voting history, a form of discrimination based on their expression and association.

 Kennedy, who is known to have a particular soft spot for First Amendment claims, has suggested in the past that this might be the way to win him over when it comes to partisan gerrymanders.
 "The First Amendment may be the more relevant constitutional provision in future cases that allege unconstitutional partisan gerrymandering," Kennedy wrote in his concurrence in the 2004 case.
 "After all, these allegations involve the First Amendment interest of not burdening or penalizing citizens because of their participation in the electoral process, their voting history, their association with a political party, or their expression of political views."